canonical/sqlair/docs/index.md

 to the API.
 ```

-SQLair is a Go package that maps between Go types and SQL queries.
+SQLair is a Go package and an extension to SQL that makes it easy to map between

-SQLair provides an API for interacting with SQL databases from within Go
+Go types and a SQL database.

-programs.
-It prepares and runs SQL queries containing special SQLair syntax.
+With SQLair, once you’ve SQLair-proofed your types and SQLair-wrapped your
-The syntax that tells SQLair which values to use as query arguments and which
+database, you can jump straight to writing, parsing, and running queries against
-Go objects map the results into.
+the database.

-When interacting with a database in Go, the tables of the database are often
+When interacting with a SQL database in Go, mapping between the database tables
-very similar to the structs in Go program.
-SQLair allow seamless mapping from
+and the Go types is an issue.
+Convenience layers can be either too little (e.g.,
-the tables to Go structs without the overhead of an Object-Relational Mapping
+`database/sql`, where you can write any SQL you want but you have to manually
-library (ORM).
-SQLair concerns itself only with the mapping from the Go objects
+iterate over each row) or too much (e.g., Object-Relational Mapping (ORM)
-to the database tables.
-It allows you to run any SQL you wish.
+libraries where you get automatic mapping but lose the ability to write the

-The library is perfect for anyone who is looking for the convenience of
+SQL).
+With SQLair you get just the right balance – automatic mapping plus the
-automatic mapping between database tables to Go types and who just wants to
+ability to write any SQL you want.

-write SQL instead of dealing with an ORM.
+If you’re looking to streamline your Go game, `go get` SQLair today.

 ```{toctree}
 :maxdepth: 2